ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

-# Session : Querying : How to query?
+# Session : Querying : How to Query

-The session exposes the following methods to query a database:
+This session explains the following methods to query a database:

 * `session.Query`
 * `session.Advanced.DocumentQuery`